JulzDave/Final-Project/README.md

 _Enter the app in http://localhost:4200_

 - To enter as an administrator, type both username and password "admin".
-- To enter as a user, type in username "julian" and password "awdawd" or register.
+- To enter as a user, type in username "julian" and password "awdawd" or simply register.